 The most common plants grown in an Aquaponics system are herbs and green leafy vegetables and salad. other plants such as tomatoes, cucumbers, peppers, peas, etc. can also be grown.
 Herbs such as basil, parsley, watercress, sage, etc. are ideal for the Aquaponics system.

 It is always worth trying your favorite plants, and you might be pleasantly surprised by the results.

 Which fish are the best for an Aquaponics garden?

-Tilapia is one of the most common fish in an Aquaponics garden, but there are many other species, depending on whether you want them to be for food or just to supply nutrients for the growing vegetables.
-Such fish as silver bass, trou, catfish, goldfish, perch, bream, etc. All will supply nutrients for the Aquaponics garden.
+Tilapia is one of the most common fish in an aquaponics garden, but there are many other fish species, depending on whether you want them to be for food or just to supply nutrients for the growing vegetables.
+Such fish as silver bass, trout, catfish, goldfish, perch, bream, etc. All will supply nutrients for the Aquaponics garden.